XTM Xplains

 Collaboration and Communication

 Translators and project stakeholders can communicate, ask questions, and provide feedback within a TMS.
-The collaboration and communication functionality can range from simple chats to more advanced query management systems.
+The collaboration and communication features of a Translation Management System can range from simple chats to more advanced query management systems.
 Efficient communication in query management is key in localization, as it’s one of the more time-consuming processes.
 This allows everyone involved in the localization process to communicate on a single platform, removing the risk of messages not reaching all users or getting lost in email inboxes.

 Integration